aurelberra/dh_conferences_cfp/dh_cfp_en/dh2018_cfp_en.md

 <https://www.conftool.pro/dh2018/>

+To facilitate the production of the conference proceedings, authors of accepted papers will be asked to submit final approved versions of their abstracts via the DHConvalidator, available through ConfTool, which creates a TEI text base of conference abstracts for further processing.

 When submitting proposals, previous Digital Humanities conference participants and reviewers should use their existing accounts rather than setting up new ones.
 If you have forgotten your username or